Social Work (SWK)

 SWK A636 Practice with Organizations and Communities 3 Credits

-Provides foundation generalist social work practice knowledge and skills in implementing the planned change process with organizations and communities.
-Utilizes evidence-based practice guided by values, ethics, culture, research, theory, client preferences and the needs of Alaska.
+Provides generalist social work practice knowledge and skills in implementing the planned change process with organizations and communities.
+Utilizes evidence-based practice guided by anti-racist and anti-oppressive practice, values, ethics, culture, research, theory, client preferences and the needs of Alaska.

-Registration Restrictions: Admission to the Master of Social Work.
+Registration Restrictions: Graduate standing and admission to the Master of Social Work

 Prerequisites: SWK A631 with a minimum grade of C or concurrent enrollment.